 “Ho Chi Minh City”, “HCMC”, “Saigon”, whatever you want to call it, one thing is certain, teaching English in Ho Chi Minh is great!
+Here we have compiled a handy guide to the English Teaching jobs in Ho Chi Min City.
 While Hanoi is technically Vietnam’s capital city, many ESL/EFL teachers prefer to find teaching jobs in HCM.
 If you think you might be one of those people, then read on.

 There are many reasons that travellers prefer Saigon.
 It has a warmer climate, more metropolitan feel, and considerably more amenities available to travellers who might be craving Western comforts.
 In many ways, this is analogous to the teaching jobs in HCM; which themselves make for another great lure for traveling teachers.